cambiotraining/corestats/docs/cs1-practical-two_sample_t_test.md

          var.equal = TRUE)
 ```

-Here we do the following:

-* We take the data set and pipe it to the `t_test()` function
-* The `t_test()` function takes the formula in the format `variable ~ category`
-* Again the alternative is `two.sided` because we have no prior knowledge about whether the alternative should be `greater` or `less`
-* The last argument says whether the variance of the two samples can be assumed to be equal (Student's t-test) or unequal (Welch's t-test)

-## Interpret output and report results
-Let's look at the results of the t-test that we performed on the original (stacked) data frame:

 ```
 ## # A tibble: 1 × 8
 ##   .y.    group1 group2     n1    n2 statistic    df        p